martincostello/martincostello/README.md

 ### Hi there 👋

 My name is Martin, and I'm a software developer and tester based in London.
+I'm currently a Principal Engineer at [Just Eat Takeaway.com](https://github.com/justeattakeaway "The Just Eat Takeaway.com org on GitHub").

 I've been working in software development since 2006.
 My experience is primarily with C# and ASP.NET and related technologies, as well Cloud infrastructure on Azure and AWS.
 I've also been a [Microsoft MVP in Developer Technologies]( https://mvp.microsoft.com/en-us/PublicProfile/5003438 "My MVP profile") since 2019.

-Sometimes I blog about programming stuff here: [blog.martincostello.com](https://blog.martincostello.com/ "My blog")
+Sometimes I blog about programming stuff on my blog at [blog.martincostello.com](https://blog.martincostello.com/ "My blog").

 ### Projects